 Evacuation Procedures for Individuals with Disabilities

 Students who have a condition that may inhibit their ability to leave a campus facility easily and promptly, should self-identify with College Police.
-Whenever reasonably possible, and without endangering the health and safety of others or themselves, College Police officers will assist those individuals with mobility concerns in an emergency.
+Whenever reasonably possible, and without endangering the health and safety of others or themselves, campus police officers will assist those individuals with mobility concerns in an emergency.
 When the intensity of the situation, i.e., fire, is such that it is not feasible for campus personnel to assist individuals with disabilities out of danger, then trained response teams can use the data provided to find and rescue anyone left behind.

 Do not use the elevators in the case of fire or evacuation emergency.
 Individuals needing assistance should egress to the designated safe areas on their campus.
 If this is not possible, they should remain in the hallway outside of their classrooms unless they are in imminent danger.
 In those cases individuals should remain in their classrooms with the door shut.
 Information about safe areas and evacuation policies is readily available in the College Police offices.